A playgroup for dads, grandads and male carers has launched in Salford – and is already making a difference.

 One of Andrew’s family members David visited the event for the first time and praised the impact that it had on his cousins wellbeing.

 He said: “I think it is such a good idea to come to groups like this as when you get older it does become more difficult to socialise, especially as a single parent.
 I’ve seen such a difference in Andrew since he started coming here and its great to see him back to his normal self.”

 The event is open for all children of primary school age and every male carer in the community, whether they follow the Christian faith or not.
-You can find more information about Who Let The Dads Out and Kings Church on Facebook.
+You can find more information about Who Let The Dads Out, which is a national scheme, and Kings Church, on Bolton Road, on Facebook.